waqasbhatti/lcc-server/lccserver/server-docs/csvlc.md

 default comment character is the octothorpe: `#`.

-The metadata and columns included in the light curve files for this project's LCC server installation are described in the [lcformat](/docs/lcformat) docs page.
+The metadata and columns included in the light curve files for this project's LCC server instance are described in the [lcformat](/docs/lcformat) docs page.

 [TOC]